Infineon/mtb-example-psoc6-security/README.md

    ![](images/booting-with-no-bootable-image.png)

-   **Note:** If you do not see any message printed on the UART terminal (assuming that you have the right settings as mentioned in Step 1), it is most likely because of any of the following reasons:
+   **Note:** If you do not see any message printed on the UART terminal (assuming that you have the right settings as mentioned in **Step 1**), it is most likely because of any of the following reasons:

    - **SFlash wasn't updated** – Perform an **Erase** using CYPRESS&trade; Programmer to erase the SFlash contents (USER/TOC/KEY).
 Now **Program** the HEX file to see if it works as expected.
    - **The validation of the bootloader has failed** – The bootloader image is signed with the RSA private key as part of the post-build steps.
 Ensure that the correct public key information that pairs with the private key is being used in the *cy_ps_keystorage.c* file.
-See [Generating a key-pair](#generating-a-key-pair) for more information.
+See [Generating a key-pair](#generating-a-key-pair) for more details.

    </br>

-3. Build the *proj_cm4* project (use one of the options as shown in Step 2 above).
+3. Build the *proj_cm4* project (use one of the options as shown in **Step 2**).
 All the projects are built during a build.
 This builds *proj_cm0p* along with *proj_cm4* every time to create the dual-CPU user image (*primary_app.hex*).

-4. (Skip to step 5 if not using IDE) Create the OpenOCD configuration for programming the hex file by following the steps in this [KBA236748](https://community.infineon.com/t5/Knowledge-Base-Articles/Working-with-multi-project-applications-in-ModusToolbox-3-0-KBA236748/ta-p/393788).
+4. (Skip to **Step 5** if not using IDE) Create the OpenOCD configuration for programming the hex file by following the steps in [KBA236748](https://community.infineon.com/t5/Knowledge-Base-Articles/Working-with-multi-project-applications-in-ModusToolbox-3-0-KBA236748/ta-p/393788).
 Change the executable from *app_combined.hex* to *primary_app.hex* in the configuration options.

-5. Program the *proj_cm4* project (use one of the options as shown in Step 2 above).
+5. Program the *proj_cm4* project (use one of the options as shown in **Step 2**).

       After programming, the *proj_btldr_cm0p* project starts automatically.
 At this stage, valid user image exists in the primary slot and control is transferred to it if the validation is successful.
 The UART terminal will display the following message based on the validation status: